-No, part- time HE students cannot access the Childcare Funds whether at college or university.
-However, they can apply to the main Discretionary Fund for help with childcare costs.
+No, part- time HE students cannot access the Childcare Funds.
+However, they can apply to the main HE Discretionary Fund for help with childcare costs.

 Annex A - Application for Lone Parent's Childcare Grant

 If you have more than one childcare provider, you must fill in a separate form for each of them.
 Please therefore make the relevant number of copies of this form.
 Please also use black ink to fill in the form.